-The Detroit Immigration Court will resume hearings in non-detained cases on Monday, July 13, 2020.
-Respondents or their representatives will receive notice f their new hearing date at least 10 days beforehand.
+The Detroit Immigration Court resumed hearings in non-detained cases on Monday, July 13, 2020.
+Respondents or their representatives will receive notice of their new hearing date at least 10 days beforehand.
 You can check the case information system online or over the phone at 1-800-898-7180 to review the status of your case.
-Please note that all detained hearings are moving forward at this time.
+Please note that all detained hearings are also moving forward at this time.
 For as long as the State of Michigan continues to operate under a state of emergency, any attorney-at-law for any party may appear telephonically in all detained cases within the jurisdiction of the Detroit Immigration Court so long as it is arranged with the immigration court staff.
 Please check the EOIR website for the latest information on a specific court’s closure and document filing instructions.

 The immigration court has implemented public health guidelines for all entering the court.
 Face coverings are required in EOIR space at all times.
 As needed, those children younger than two years old and those individuals with medical conditions that prevent them from wearing such a face covering are exempt from this requirement.
 In addition to the following keep in mind: